pydantic/pydantic/docs/usage/types.md

 : strings and bytes (converted to strings) are passed to `UUID(v)`;
   see [Pydantic Types](#pydantic-types) for other stricter UUID types

+`ByteSize`
+: converts a bytes string with units to bytes

 ### Typing Iterables

 *pydantic* uses standard library `typing` types as defined in PEP 484 to define complex objects.